 - Critically assessing methods, results, and conclusions in scientific papers within bioactive compounds, human health and innovation.

-- Evaluating the contribution of several studies on a food product to conclusions on their effects on human health, enabling claims to be formulated for bioactive compounds.
+- Evaluating the contribution of several studies on a food product to conclude on its effects on human health, enabling claims to be formulated for bioactive food compounds.

 - Working independently and analytically with scientific literature.

 - Critical oral and written presentation at a high scientific level.

 - Insights into what it takes to bring a health-promoting product to the market.

 Course literature will be announced at study start and during the course on the course home page (Absalon/ Canvas).

 - Theory exercises

 At the group work presentations late in the course we use a combination of structured peer feedback from other students and oral feedback from the superviser.

 - 7,5 ECTS

 The course has been selected for ITX exam